Dr. Alexander Dieter Kleiner

 What are the biggest scientific challenges in your field of research?

-Today, one enormous challenge is to scale-up intelligent systems towards multi-task solvers.
-While there are many outstanding problem-specific solvers, there are practically no systems available which are capable of handling a wide variety of diverse problems at the same time.
+Today, one enormous challenge is scaling up intelligent systems to become multi-task solvers.
+While there are many outstanding problem-specific solvers, there are practically no systems available that are capable of handling a wide variety of diverse problems at the same time.
 Today’s systems solve tasks such as playing chess, mowing lawns and vacuum cleaning.
-But there is no general solution for board games or household cleaning, i.e. systems which are capable of handling complex situations in a creative manner.
+But there is no general solution for board games or household cleaning, i.e. systems that are capable of handling complex situations in a creative manner.

 How do the results of your research become part of solutions "Invented for life"?